 What do you think is important for Indigenous youth who may be questioning their gender identity/sexual orientation/spiritual identity to know about being two-spirit?

 “It’s important to know that you don’t need to know right now.
 It’s OK to feel the state of becoming.
 You don’t need to have all of your answers, and as a young person, you’re meant to ask yourself questions and challenge yourself.
 This is good, healthy and a part of your process.
 Know there is a world waiting for you when you’re ready, and there is a two-spirit community ready to embrace you as you are.”

 How can others be supportive allies to LGBTQ2S+ youth?

 “Using your presence in whatever way possible to show strength, love and support and giving youth inspiration and acknowledgement.”

 Why are you passionate about supporting LGBTQ2S+ youth?

 “My heart knows and remembers what it was like to struggle deeply as a young person.
 I now know what I wish I would have back then.
 I want youth to feel in charge of their own well-being, even when the world in their moment is not something they have control of.
 I need them to know there is a world that waits for them to make it a better place with what their specialness has to offer.”

-Kids Help Phone would like to thank Shawnee for sharing her story and messages of courage with us and young people from coast to coast to coast.
+We’d like to thank Kids Help Phone influencer Shawnee for sharing her story and messages of courage with us and young people from coast to coast to coast.
 If you need someone to talk to about anything, big or small, you can reach out to Kids Help Phone 24/7.